Ikayherce/disappointed_cat/README.md

 ## Debugging

 ### Fixed bugs
  - Game wouldn't return a correct answer feedback even when user introduced right letter.
-This happened because the list of words in words.py was in minuscules, while the code was expecting capital letters.
+This happened because the list of words in words.py was in lower case, while the code was expecting upper case letters.
 This was fixed by converting the input from the user into lowercase.
 ### Unfixed bugs
 - User doesn't get correct number of guesses .
 - Game doesn't run again when user gives input "y"
 ## Deployment
-- The code has been created in the IDE Gitpod, stored and pushed to Github and then deployed in Heroku via Github.
+- The code has been created in the IDE Gitpod, stored and pushed to Github's repository and then deployed in Heroku via Github, using Code Institute's mockterminal.
-In order to deploy in Heroku, I used the instructions provided by Code Institute for this project.
+In order to deploy in Heroku, I used the instructions provided by Code Institute for this project, see below:

 * When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: 1. `heroku/python` 2. `heroku/nodejs`
 * You must then create a _Config Var_ called `PORT`.
 Set this to `8000`